mnap00/mod-18.5-chat-app/README.md

 An application made with SCRUM method.
 Build and developed with webpack.
 To run the application build it with `npm run build` and run Node.js server `nodemon dist`.
-Runs on port 3000 in case u use Nodemon: `localhost:3000`.
+Runs on port 3000 in case you use Nodemon: `localhost:3000`.

 -----